 State laws in Pennsylvania expand OSHA protections in many situations.

-Responding to Unsafe Work Environments
+Responding to Unsafe Working Conditions

 As a worker, you have a right to demand a safe working environment.
 That means that you can report unsafe working conditions to proper authorities.
 If you believe a situation is unsafe, you should request that you perform other duties until the situation is corrected.